quxiaofeng/lps/lps.md

 In WCBS}, the problem of the calibration of hand pose variations in three-dimensional (3D) space is challenging [Ong2010, Kanhangad2011a, Genovese2014}.

-\subsection{Palmprint Systems with Pegged Flat Platen Surface}
+### 2.3 Palmprint Systems with Pegged Flat Platen Surface

 \begin{figure*}[!ht]
 \centering